MobileRoboticsSkoltech/OpenCamera-Sensors/README.md

 [![Build Status](https://travis-ci.org/MobileRoboticsSkoltech/OpenCamera-Sensors.svg?branch=master)](https://travis-ci.org/MobileRoboticsSkoltech/OpenCamera-Sensors)

-[Open Camera](https://opencamera.org.uk/) is an opensource camera application with many advanced capture options.
-We modify it to support synchronized recording of video and IMU data, which can be useful in scientific applications (e.g. to record data for experiments).
+OpenCamera Sensors is an Android application for synchronized recording of video and IMU data.
+It records IMU data and video with frame timestamps synced to the same clock.

+This project is based on [Open Camera](https://opencamera.org.uk/)  -- a popular open-source camera application with flexibility in camera parameters settings, actively supported by the community.
+By regular merging of Open Camera updates our app will adapt to new smartphones and APIs — this is an advantage over the other video + IMU recording applications built from scratch for Camera2API.

 ## Usage